The rule of odds and what it means for your movie

 A rule that demands staging

 Staging for the rule of odds is varied and sometimes complex.
 As the number of subjects in a shot grows beyond three, it is easy to lose focus of your main subject(s).
-Understanding how to prevent this by using the rule of odds is important, so let’s look at some conceptual methods that can help.
+Understanding how to use the rule of odds to prevent this is important, so let’s look at some conceptual methods that can help.

 One-and-three method for four subjects

 This method is textbook Hollywood and has been used in everything from “Mean Girls” (2004) to “Star Wars” (1977).
-Three characters are pictured on the right-hand side of the screen, usually with one standing just in front of the other two.
-Our main subject on the left is alone.
+Three characters are pictured on one side of the screen, usually with one standing just in front of the other two.
+Our main subject, however, is left alone.
 The space in the middle acts as a divider, splitting the subjects into two odd groups.

 A scene from “Mean Girls” (2004).
 Image courtesy: Paramount Pictures